China's Premier Li says willing to push bilateral ties with Malaysia

 Mahathir is seeking to renegotiate, and perhaps cancel, billions of dollars worth of Chinese-invested projects entangled in domestic graft probes.

-Ties have been strained since a stunning election victory returned Mahathir to power in May and he then suspended unpopular Chinese projects authorized by former premier Najib Razak.

-Reporting by Philip Wen; Writing by Ryan Woo; Editing by Paul Tait
+Ties have been strained since a stunning election victory returned Mahathir to power in May and he then suspended unpopular Chinese projects authorised by former premier Najib Razak.
+(Reporting by Philip Wen Writing by Ryan Woo Editing by Paul Tait)